pabliqe/slugtenberg/README.md

 **▶︎ Data Folder**

-Files in Data folder are used to create global variables available in every slug view.
+Files here are used to create global variables available in every slug view.
 Datasheets are useful to import your data from software such as Excel, Numbers or Google Spreadsheets.

 ```